merenlab/merenlab.org/_includes/_mentorship_data.md

 Mentors who were aware of their shortcomings in mentoring had more likely to have mentees with whom they had very positive relationships.

-Here is a data-driven tip: If you are an ERC considering to start working with a new mentor, ask them what they think is their biggest shortcoming in mentorship.
+Here is a data-driven tip: If you are an ECR considering to start working with a new mentor, ask them what they think is their biggest shortcoming in mentorship.
 Then ask the same question to their trainees.
 It may be a good sign if they match.
 If you are a mentor, think about